rzymek/meteor-typescript-libs/README.md

 # Meteor TypeScript libraries

 This project adds TypeScript definition files related to Meteor.
 It includes *meteor.d.ts* plus many others.
-These are definitions for Meteor 1.0.3.1, and they require TypeScript 1.4 or higher (to allow Union types).
+These are definitions for Meteor 1.1.0.1, and they require TypeScript 1.4 or higher (to allow Union types).
+These definitions are mostly backwards compatible for any 1.0* Meteor version.

 ## Why use TypeScript?
 [TypeScript](http://www.typescriptlang.org/) enforces a *relaxed* static typing transpiler to Javascript.
 It is an opinionated attempt to build an elegant language on top of a crappy, yet popular platform.